AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 The `ICssStyleDeclaration` does not contain all known declarations as properties.
 Instead, extension methods are used to dynamically attach these getters and setters, e.g., `GetDisplay()` and `SetDisplay(value)`  instead of `Display { get; set; }`.

-Therefore the following old code won't work any more:
+Therefore, the following old code won't work anymore:

 ```cs
 ((IHtmlElement)element).Style.Display = "flex";
 ```

-Instead we now have to use the AngleSharp.Css NuGet package, which should be used in the configuration like `Configuration.Default.WithCss()`.
+Instead, we now have to use the AngleSharp.Css NuGet package, which should be used in the configuration like `Configuration.Default.WithCss()`.
 If all this is fulfilled the following extension method will work:

 ```cs
 ((IHtmlElement)element).Style.SetDisplay("flex");